-- 2.1 Through the provision of a Structure Plan, to achieve: - an overarching design framework, facilitating the establishment of a coherent built environment that responds to the natural environment and existing landscape values of the site and its surrounds: - clear boundaries to the Zone that relate to topography and landscape features; - areas of open space throughout the Zone that provide a relationship between built form and the surrounding open landscape, reinforce natural patterns in the landscape and protect the areas of visual prominence such as the escarpment face. - areas of open space throughout the Zone that: - provide a relationship between built form and the surrounding open landscape, - protect the areas of visual prominence such as the escarpment face, - provide for golf course open space treatment on the lower part of the terrace landform.
+- 2.1 Through the provision of a Structure Plan, to achieve: - an overarching design framework, facilitating the establishment of a coherent built environment that responds to the natural environment and existing landscape values of the site and its surrounds: - clear boundaries to the Zone that relate to topography and landscape features; - areas of open space throughout the Zone that: - provide a relationship between built form and the surrounding open landscape, - protect the areas of visual prominence such as the escarpment face within Activity Area 7a, - provide for golf course open space treatment on the lower part of the terrace landform. - 2.2 To create a strong sense of place and a character that reflects the cultural and heritage values of Cardrona Valley. - 2.3 Avoid upward light spill into the night sky through appropriate control of the design and type of street lighting and other lighting external to buildings. - 2.4 To ensure that the colours and materials of buildings and structures complements the dominant colours in the landscape.

-- 2.2 To create a strong sense of place and a character that reflects the cultural and heritage values of Cardrona Valley. - 2.3 To maintain views of the night sky through ensuring that street lighting is low level and is directed away from Cardrona Valley Road. - 2.4 To ensure that the colours and materials of buildings and structures complements the dominant colours in the landscape. - 2.5 To provide landscaping within the Zone that complements the surrounding natural and cultural landscape values, and where necessary, mitigates the effects of development. - 2.6 To avoid buildings that break the skyline when viewed from the Cardrona Valley Road, and where possible to mitigate the effects of buildings when viewed from surrounding public places. - 2.7 To ensure that the golf course follows where practical the natural contours of the land, and that associated planting and water features reflect the naturally occurring vegetation and ecological values of the wider Cardrona Valley.
+- 2.5 To provide landscaping within the Zone that complements the surrounding natural and cultural landscape values and where necessary, mitigates the effects of development. - 2.6 To avoid buildings that break the skyline when viewed from the Cardrona Valley Road, and where possible to mitigate the effects of buildings when viewed from surrounding public places. - 2.7 To ensure that the golf course follows where practical the natural contours of the land, and that associated planting and water features reflect the naturally occurring vegetation and ecological values of the wider Cardrona Valley.